Essay guidelines

 An explanatory essay is a writing style in which the author expresses a viewpoint on a particular topic, case, or circumstance.

-You should present facts or arguments from others in an objective manner, encouraging readers to draw their own conclusions rather than persuading them to agree or disagree with a point of view.
+In this essay type, you present facts or arguments from others in an objective manner.
+In other words, simply encourage readers to draw their own conclusions rather than persuading them to agree or disagree with a point of view.

 Explanatory essay topic checklist